SAP/luigi/docs/luigi-container-events.md

 ### NAVIGATION_REQUEST

 Event fired when a navigation has been requested by the micro frontend.
-It's dispatched with custom data shown below (check [NavigationRequestPayload](https://github.com/SAP/luigi/blob/main/container/typings/constants/event-payloads.ts) details) - some properties are optional.
+It's dispatched with custom payload shown below (check [NavigationRequestPayload](https://github.com/SAP/luigi/blob/main/container/typings/constants/event-payloads.ts) details) - some properties are optional.

 Type: NavigationRequestPayload